noteflakes-music/lyp/README.md

 - Resolve the dependency tree and calculate the correct versions to use for each required package.
 - Create a wrapper lilypond file that loads the packages.
 - Invoke the selected version of lilypond.

+For more information on running lilypond see the section on [Running lilypond](#running-lilypond).

 ### Uninstalling